influxdata/docs-v2/content/v2.0/security/enable-https.md

 <!-- InfluxDB supports certificates composed of a private key file (`.key`) and a signed certificate file (`.crt`) file pair, -->
 <!-- as well as certificates that combine the private key file and the signed certificate file into a single bundled file (`.pem`). -->

-## Set up HTTPS with a CA-signed certificate
+## Enable HTTPS with a CA-signed certificate

 1. **Install the certificate**

     Place the private key file (`.key`) and the signed certificate file (`.crt`) in the `/etc/ssl/` directory.
+    (Other paths will also work.)

 2. **Set certificate file permissions**